 The costs of opening a gym and running a gym can be less if you pursue the fitness franchise route.

-According to the British Franchise Association (bfa), there has never been a better time start a fitness franchise and there are a number of established, and new, fitness chains offering you the chance to open a gym or offer gym services through them.
+There are a number of established, and new, fitness chains offering you the chance to open a gym or offer gym services through them.

 Anytime Fitness is one of the leading franchises in this sector and operates over 5,000 franchise gym outlets in seven continents, having initially launched in the UK back in 2012.
 It offers a franchise package for minimum liquid capital investment of £110,000 but this includes everything from support and training through to access to marketing materials.